mcnairsa/100-days-of-code/log.md

 re: Started RPS
 me: Ah, that one!
 Have you come across Rock, Paper, Scissors, Lizard, Spock?

+### Day 034/100: 01-11-2024
+**Today's Progress**:
+Day off
+We had a flat-pack pantry cupboard to put together so nothing of significance happened on the code front.

+**Thoughts:**
+Sometimes that's just how it goes.
+Ho hum!

+**Link to Work:**
+n/a

+**Intention and expectation for tomorrow:**
+Review the week and make a better plan for next (i.e. better than no plan at all)

+**Pay Forward:**
+1.  @the_aqp on fCC Discord
+re: Day 1 (Ruby on rails)
+me: Well done for committing to the challenge.
+Good luck with it!

+2. @LaurenStark on fCC Discord
+re: Leaving completion till later, see below
+me: '... decided not to fiddle with it now, but first just do the website and fix every detail in the end...'
+Good plan!!!
+Always best not to get bogged down in something.
+It'll probably be easier to make sense of it when you come back to it.

 ### Day 000/100: dd-mm-yyyy
 **Today's Progress**: